-We finish this section on the interpretation of the numerical simulations by giving a short explanation of the Rabi oscilla-10 tion curves presented in Sect.
+We finish this section on the interpretation of the numerical simulations by giving a short explanation of the Rabi oscillation curves presented in Sect.
 3.2 (see Fig. 5).
 The successful implementation of excitation pulses in ZULF-NMR experiments requires two conditions to be fulfilled (Butler et al., 2013b).
-First, the DC^[11] field of the pulse should be strong enough so that heteronuclei (here, 1H and 13C spins) can be 15 considered weakly coupled.
-The field of 50 μT satisfies this condition, as the difference in Larmor frequencies between 1H and 13C spins is larger than $1.5 \text{ kHz} \gg J{XA} = 140 \text{ Hz}$.
+First, the constant magnetic field of the pulse should be strong enough so that heteronuclei (here, 1H and 13C spins) can be considered weakly coupled during the pulse.
+The field of 50 μT satisfies this condition, as the difference in Larmor frequencies between 1H and 13C spins is larger than $1.5 \,\mathrm{kHz} \gg J{\mathrm{XA}} = 140 \,\mathrm{Hz}$.
 Second, the pulse must be much shorter than the evolution under the J coupling.
-Here, the longest pulses that were sim-20 ulated had a duration of 3 ms, while the characteristic time

-- of the evolution under the J coupling is $1/J{XA} \approx 7.1$ ms. Provided these two conditions are met, the product operator formalism can provide a convenient explanation for the results of Fig. 5.
-Both Rabi oscillation curves in Fig. 5 are - 25 rather unusual for high-field NMR, but the reader who is familiar with the product operator formalism at high field will see that there is a strong connection between the algebra describing pulsed experiments at high field and at ZULF.
-Here, we give a brief summary of how this formalism can be used - 30 to understand the Rabi oscillation curves.
+Here, the longest pulses that were simulated had a duration of 3 ms, while the characteristic time of the evolution under the J coupling is $1/J{\rm XA} \approx 7.1$ ms. Provided these two conditions are met, the product operator formalism can provide a convenient explanation for the results of Fig. 5.
+Both Rabi oscillation curves in Fig. 5 are rather unusual for high-field NMR, but the reader who is familiar with the product operator formalism at high field will see that there is a strong connection between the algebra describing pulsed experiments at high field and at ZULF.
+Here, we give a brief summary of how this formalism can be used to understand the Rabi oscillation curves.
 We recommend the interested reader to look at the following references for a more detailed derivation (Butler et al., 2013b; Blanchard, 2014; Tayler et al., 2017).